Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- The Brown Slabs area relies heavily on friction for delicate slab climbing — even a thin film of residual moisture on the volcanic rock will dramatically reduce grip on these low-angle routes.
+- The Brown Slabs area relies on delicate friction moves — even a thin film of residual moisture on the crystalline surface can make these routes treacherous.

 Warnings